Child tax credit: Here’s when next payment is coming - NewsBreak

 The advance child tax credit payments have been made to the families of over 60 million qualifying children, and the department said the results are already showing: Food insecurity among families with children dropped 24% after the distribution of the first payments in July, according to the U.S. Census Bureau.

 Half the total credit amount is being paid in advance monthly payments on the 15th of each month, which started in July and ends in December.
-Families will claim the other half of the credit when they file their 2021 income tax returns.Child tax credit checks: Will they become permanent?
+Families will claim the other half of the credit when they file their 2021 income tax returns.IRS warns of child tax credit-related scams

 The next payment is set for this Friday, Oct.
 15. Then payments on Nov.
 15 and Dec.
 15 will follow.